relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Trace agent.
 The access_token is retrieved from ClaimsPrincipal.Current.Identities.

-### Custom RelativityScripts
+### Custom Relativity Scripts

-Several useful SQL RelativityScripts are shipped by default with Trace application.
+Several useful SQL Relativity Scripts are shipped by default with Trace application.

 | **Script Name**   | **Description**                                              | **Inputs and Outputs**                                       |